Enhancing Preference-based Linear Bandits via Human Response Time: Literature review

-We hypothesize that the insight that response times make easy queries useful extends beyond EZDM and the logistic link function.
-Many psychological models jointly capture choices and response times, but they often lack closed-form distributions for choices.
-In such cases, choice probability is expressed as $\mathbb{P}[z_1\succ z_2]=\sigma^{\dagger}(u_{z_1},u_{z_2})$, where $\sigma^{\dagger}$ could be a complicated function that depends separately on $u_{z_1}$ and $u_{z_2}$, lacking a closed form.
-If we fix $u_{z_2}$ and vary only $u_{z_1}$, the function $\sigma^{\dagger}(\cdot,u_{z_2})$ is known as a psychometric function, typically exhibiting an ``S'' shape, as discussed in \citet[the text above fig.~1.1]{Strzalecki2024theory}.
-Thus, as preference strength becomes either very large or very small, the function value of $\sigma^{\dagger}(\cdot,u_{z_2})$ flattens, offering less information---similar to the green curves in \cref{fig:setting:DDM:2,fig:setting:DDM:3}.
-In these cases, response times can be very useful.
+We hypothesize that our key insight, that response times provide complementary information, especially for queries with strong preferences, extends beyond the dEZDM and the specific logistic link function $\sigma_{logistic}$.
+Many psychological models capture both choices and response times but lack closed-form choice distributions.
+In such cases, the choice probability is often expressed as $\mathbb{P}[z_1\succ z_2] = \sigma^{\dagger}(u_{z_1}, u_{z_2})$, where $\sigma^{\dagger}$ is a function of $u_{z_1}$ and $u_{z_2}$ without a closed form.
+Fixing $u_{z_2}$ and varying $u_{z_1}$ defines the psychometric function $\sigma^{\dagger}(\cdot,u_{z_2})$, which typically exhibits an ``S'' shape~\citep[fig.~1.1]{Strzalecki2024theory}.
+As preferences become stronger, $\sigma^{\dagger}$ flattens, similar to \cref{fig:setting:DDM:2,fig:setting:DDM:3}, suggesting that choices carry less information.
+We conjecture that response times remain a valuable complementary signal in such cases.